 Accomodation in Zagreb

 As we had to work a little bit, we rented an apartment on Airbnb but we found that it was still quite expensive and that the choice was not incredible (so we found ourselves quite far from the center to have a decent appartment).
+In case you are curious, we chose this studio.
 But if you are looking for a Hostel, we have heard a lot of good things from the Swanky Mint Hostel not far from the central square and which also has a pretty cool bar.
 But otherwise you can compare the offers in Zagreb on Hotelscombined by clicking on the button below

 Our travel budget in Zagreb